 Positive and Negative aspects of the 360 gusset:

 Although the 360 gusset is great for containing poo, it also means that getting poo out can be tricky.
 If you have a good washer and don’t do a pre-rinse great, if you use a sprayer like I do (and have a terrible HE frontloader) you may spend a bit more time spraying.
 I had the best luck with the diaper sprayer followed by a hand rinse.
 Look how high it is! (gusset pictured below) If it’s especially difficult to clean, you may need to rub this between two fingers to return it to it’s white color.
 Overall, these are some of my least favorite diapers to clean.

 Glow Bug cloth diapers also come with a microfiber insert that has a single snap which adheres towards the front of the diaper to keep the insert in place.
-This ensures that the insert won’t sneak backwards and bunch up during use.
+This ensures that the insert won’t sneak backward and bunch up during use.
 The snap also makes the inserts easy to identify when I’m doing diaper laundry and speeds up the pocket-stuffing process.